 Before I took the time to really research, I had opted to do surgery and underwent the double mastectomy followed by full reconstruction.
 I won't deny the vanity of it all.
 After decades of working to make the best of my large cup size - and finally getting used to them - I had the opportunity to enjoy that same size but with some extra control and new ability to wear things that I never had before.
 That being said, the horrific pain - both physical and emotional - and long term affects prompt me today to say that I would not want to make that choice again.
 But at the same time, there is plenty that I wouldn't know today if I had not endured that particular experience.
 God is using it to help me understand even more!

 Moving forward, test results following the surgery prompted the anticipated strong push of "preventative" treatment with chemotherapy.
-My gutt screamed "NO", and my elementary understanding of natural medicine gave me some avenues to begin seeking the truth for myself and additional options.
-To the horror of my oncologist - whom I did fire after her god-complex emerged with fierce vengence - I declined the chemotherapy and tamoxifen (the pill form of chemotherapy for hormone prompted cancers).
+My soul screamed "NO", and my elementary understanding of natural care gave me some avenues to begin seeking the truth for myself and additional options.
+To the horror of my oncologist - whom I did fire after her god-complex emerged with fierce vengence - I declined the chemotherapy and tamoxifen (hormone blocker).
 As stubborn as I am, it was still tough to face the dragon in my stance.
 To have someone with such authority in the medical industry, as she did, tell you that you will die if the cancer returns and chemotherapy is your only way to ensure that it doesn't is rather daunting.
 But frankly, her near angry response only fueled my fire to prove her wrong.

 Immediately I dove into research.
 By making my decision public through social media and my online journal that was followed by family and friends, I received a surprising amount of support and offerings of direction and resources to get more information.
 I became a sponge to everything and, it became a full time job.